Canadian Canine Good Citizen Test

 Currently, Responsible Dog Owners of Canada (RDOC) hosts regular testing in Ottawa, Ontario and is working to schedule regular testing in other provinces.

-RDOC members and evaluators across Canada wanting to host an RDOC-sponsored test in their area or wishing for more information should email us: email@example.com
+RDOC members and evaluators across Canada wanting to host an RDOC-sponsored test in their area, or wishing for more information, should email us at: email@example.com

-Test Station Signs (1 through 10) are available here.
+Test Station Signs (1 through 10) are also available here.

 A blank CCGC Test Poster for advertising a test date is available here.

 Responsible Dog Owners of Canada invites and welcomes applications for CCGC Evaluators.
 Any person with the following qualifications may apply to become a CCGC Evaluator: